kubernetes-retired/external-storage/docs/deployment.md

 # Deployment

 ## Getting the provisioner image
-To get the Docker image onto the machine where you want to run nfs-provisioner, you can either build it or pull the latest version from Docker Hub.
+To get the Docker image onto the machine where you want to run nfs-provisioner, you can either build it or pull the newest release from Docker Hub.
+You may use the unstable `latest` tag if you wish, but all the example yamls reference the newest versioned release tag.

 ### Building
 Building the project will only work if the project is in your `GOPATH`.
 Download the project into your `GOPATH` directory by using `go get` or cloning it manually.